deejaygraham/deejaygraham.github.io/src/content/posts/2024-01-05-you-cant-read-this.md

 layout: post
 title: You Cant Read This
 published: true
-categories: [ csharp, javascript, code ]
+tags: [ csharp, javascript, code ]
 ---

 Of course, you can.
 This is plain text.
 What I was playing with recently was a means to take ordinary, everyday